The Onion: Madison (1988–2001)

 In April 2000, DreamWorks Studios optioned two stories from the satirical newspaper, "Canadian Girlfriend Unsubstantiated"—which was to be written by former Onion editor and writer Rich Dahm—and "Tenth Circle Added to Rapidly Growing Hell" with an eye toward producing the latter as a family comedy.
 "The story is so dark and hate filled—I was shocked", said head writer Todd Hanson.
 "It's like an Onion joke.
 I mean, what are they going to do?
 Add a sickly-but-adorable moppet?" added editor Robert Siegel.
 DreamWorks planned for the finished "Tenth Circle Added to Rapidly Growing Hell" to involve animation as well as musical singalongs.
+The following year, Miramax signed a first-look deal with The Onion, but it never agreed to any films.

-In June 2000, writers and editors of The Onion participated in Comedy Central panel discussion moderated by Jeff Greenfield titled "The State of The Onion" during the "Toyota Comedy Festival 2000".

-In July 2000, The Onions editor Robert Siegel was named one of People magazine's most eligible bachelors.
-"If a person is beautiful on the inside", Siegel said, "looks don't really matter".
+In June 2000, writers and editors of The Onion participated in a Comedy Central panel discussion moderated by Jeff Greenfield titled "The State of The Onion" during the "Toyota Comedy Festival 2000".
+The following month, editor Robert Siegel was named one of People magazine's most eligible bachelors.